gtuck/web1430-Course-Docs/Canvas Export/ch-5-assignment.md

 # Ch.
-5 Assignment: Functions Lab — Define and Use Functions
+5 Assignment: Write Functions — Declarations, Arrow, Reuse

 ## Description

 Practice Chapter 5 function basics: declare functions, pass parameters, return values, and reuse them.
-You’ll implement small, focused utilities (square, min, circle math, greet) and test each with sample calls, including simple user input and number conversion.
+Build the exact chapter exercises: Improved hello, number squaring (with a loop), minimum of two numbers, a basic calculator, and circle circumference/area using `Math.PI` and exponentiation.

 ## Learning Objectives

-- Declare functions with the `function` keyword.
+- Declare functions with the `function` keyword and with arrow syntax.
-- Use parameters and return values to produce results.
+- Use parameters and `return` values correctly; call functions to reuse logic.
-- Reuse functions by calling them with different arguments.
+- Convert user input with `Number()` where numeric math is required.
-- Use `const` for constants (e.g., `pi`) and avoid unnecessary global side effects.
+- Use `Math.PI` and the exponentiation operator `**` for circle math.
-- Read input with `prompt()` and convert with `Number()` when needed.
+- Apply control flow inside functions (e.g., `if/else`, `switch`).
-- Display results with `console.log()` clearly.
+- Log results clearly with `console.log()`.

 ## Setup (CodePen Only)